 3. 24-Hour Fee Waiver

-Passengers who book with British Airways can change their tickets for free within 24 hours after purchase, provided they book directly through British Airways.
+Passengers who book with British Airways can change tickets for free within 24 hours after buying them, as long as they book directly through British Airways.
 This helps people fix any errors or make changes to their plans, and they do not have to pay extra fees.

 4. How to Calculate Your Change Fee